VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance.

 - What sort of products do they have available for finishing ends of cabinets?

 - Do you have a company representative who is assigned to help you through the project?

 - Do they have names of previous customers you can contact?

 DIY or Hire Out?

 Do you have the willpower to face a big project or the fall-back of someone with know-how who can help you?
 If so, choosing RTA might be a very good idea.
-In our case, we did all of the work we could but hired a contractor to do what we were not physically able to do ourselves.
-That saved us a lot of money but did take a lot of time.
+In our case, we did all of the work we could, but we hired a contractor to do what we were not physically able to do ourselves.
+That saved us a lot of money, but it did take a lot of time.